kpsdev1/Rock-Paper-Scissors/README.md

 ## Testing:
 In order to make sure the game was fully responsive and compatible with different devices and browsers, I tested the site on multiple browsers and devices.
-I also put the code throught validators to make sure there were no major errors. * Just to note that when using different devices in chrome dev tools the layout is not 100% accurate as when testing with some devices for example the iphone 7 the "How to play" screen looks different from how it actually looks on an Iphone 7, you will see from the real device screenshot below how it actually looks.
+I also put the code throught validators to make sure there were no major errors.
+Just to note that when using different devices in chrome dev tools the layout is not 100% accurate as when testing with the same devices for example the iphone 7 the "How to play" screen looks different from how it actually looks on an Iphone 7, you will see from the real device screenshot below how it actually looks.

 ### Below is a list of devices that the game was test on, with screenshots from each device.

-- IPhone 11.
+- **IPhone 11**

 ![Ipone 11 home test](readme-docs/images/iphone11-home.PNG)
 ![Ipone 11 test](readme-docs/images/iphone11.PNG)

-- Samsung S8.
+- **Samsung S8**

 ![Samsung S8 home test](readme-docs/images/s8-home.jpg)
 ![Samsung S8 test](readme-docs/images/s8.jpg)

-- IPhone 7.
+- **IPhone 7**

 ![Iphone 7 test](readme-docs/images/iphone7-home.jpg)
 ![Iphone 7 test](readme-docs/images/iphone7.jpg)

-- Ipad 7.
+- **Ipad 7**

 ![Ipad 7 test](readme-docs/images/ipad7.jpg)

-- OnePlus 8 Pro
+- **OnePlus 8 Pro**

 ![OnePlus test](readme-docs/images/oneplus8.jpg)

-- Lambdatest was used to test on a Samsung s20
+- **Lambdatest was used to test on a Samsung s20.**

 ![S20 test](readme-docs/images/s20.PNG)

 ### Below is a list of browsers that the game was tested on, screenshots are also included.

-- Google chrome
+- **Google chrome**

  ![chrome test](readme-docs/images/chrome.png)

-- Mozilla Firefox
+- **Mozilla Firefox**

 ![FireFox test](readme-docs/images/firefox.png)

-- Microsoft Edge
+- **Microsoft Edge**

 ![Edge test](readme-docs/images/edge.png)